 Select the pages where you placed the

-By default, Resumes are visible to employers and admins only.
+By default, Resumes are visible to employers and administrators only.
 The options under the ‘resume visibility’ tab let you restrict certain views to certain users by selecting the roles/capabilities that can access that view.
 Roles and capabilities are explained here.

 For example, to only allow employers access to view resumes, add employer in the visibility settings and save.
 To make resumes publicly viewable, remove all roles/capabilities from the relevant section:

 You can also set up custom WordPress capabilities which you assign to the roles you want.
 To do this: